 April 2, 2012 - CBS News - Autism Awareness: College Programs for Student on the Spectrum

 April 13, 2011 - NPR.org - Autistic Kids Learn to Survive, and Thrive, in College

-Jennifer Cerny, Esq. is the assistant director of student services.
+Jennifer Cerny, Esq. is the director of student services.
 She works closely with student groups to coordinate campus events and promote student initiatives.
 In addition, she provides support for the Student Bar Association and works with individual students on time management and other law school issues.
 Jennifer also acts as a liaison between students, faculty and staff in addressing student needs at the Law School.
 Jennifer joined the student services staff in January 2011 after leaving her practice with a Hartford-based litigation law firm.
 She graduated from UConn Law in 2008 and received her undergraduate degree from New York University in 2002.
 While in New York City, Jennifer worked in business development for a large Wall Street financial company.